 - 1983 Actions are arguably the most important civil cases a plaintiff can bring.
 These actions commence when a private party alleges that the government has violated his or her civil rights.
 At the heart of these cases is government accountability: the plaintiff in a § 1983 action argues that their constitutional rights have been violated by someone acting under color of the law.
 While the plaintiff may never recover monetarily, (there are various defenses the government may raise that could possibly, circumvent a judgment in the plaintiff’s favor) simply filing such an action may cause internal investigations and shine a light into a particular agency’s practices and procedures, potentially positively changing the way they approach and interact with other members of the public.

 To establish a case under § 1983, a plaintiff must show that their civil rights were violated by the actions of a person performing under the color of law, and that these actions resulted from enforcement of a governmental policy or custom.
 Each potential defendant may be held accountable for only their role in the violation.
 This means, while a governmental employer may not be responsible for the actions of their employee, a supervisor may still be held liable for failure to supervise or train properly.
+Get informed and read human resource policies before they over pass your rights.
 Finally, proof of whether the potential defendant acted intentionally is dependent upon the type of rights allegedly violated and determined on a case-by-case basis.

 An increasingly more popular example of a potential § 1983 action involves unreasonable police action.
 To illustrate, say a police officer pulls over a vehicle for seemingly no reason.
 They then administer a fruitless field sobriety test.
 Say this officer proceeds to search the vehicle at the objection of the driver, and discovers a gun, or contraband, and arrests the driver.
 Since this police officer violated the Fourth Amendment of the United States Constitution with an unreasonable search and seizure, this criminal case has a chance to be dismissed.
 At that point, the driver is free to go with no criminal record; however, the driver has likely had to spend several thousand dollars in attorneys fees and has lost time from work showing to court hearings.
 The driver has been potentially traumatized or brutalized while in police care.
 To no avail?